raj1401/Scalable-RecSys/README.md

 │  │  (Metadata)  │    │  (Streaming) │    │  (Serving)   │ │
 │  └──────────────┘    └──────────────┘    └──────────────┘ │
 └─────────────────────────────────────────────────────────────┘

+Within the Kafka layer now live three services: the producer FastAPI gateway (`8082`), the result FastAPI gateway (`8083`), and the ALS worker that bridges Kafka with the compiled model artifacts.
 ```

 ## Project Structure